-8. A variable annuity is an insurance contract and includes underlying investments whose value is tied to market performance.
+- 8. A variable annuity is an insurance contract and includes underlying investments whose value is tied to market performance.
 When markets are up, you can capture the gains, but you may also experience losses when markets are down.
 When you retire, you can choose to receive income for life and/or other income options.
 There are risks associated with investing in securities including possible loss of principal.
-Payments from variable annuity accounts are not guaranteed and will rise or fall based on investment performance.
+Payments from variable annuity accounts are not guaranteed and will rise or fall based on investment performance. - 4 Build greater financial security for your retirement.